csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 - Node.js
 - Express.js
 - React

+**Kenneth Miura** Team Lead / Fullstack Dev
+- Will organize all meetings & facilitate meetings that are not lead by Scrum master.
+- Be aware of all components of project, serve to facilitate communication as needed for tickets
+- Work on tasks in both backend & frontend components

+**Strengths**
+- Agile
+- SQL
+- Javascript

+**Weaknesses**
+- Node.js
+- Express.js
+- Prisma

 Describe the different roles on the team and the responsibilities associated with each role.
  * Roles should reflect the structure of your team and be appropriate for your project.
 Not necessarily one role to one team member.